Proto-Min: Subgroups

 Several varieties in the far west of Fujian include features of Min and the neighbouring Gan and Hakka groups, making them difficult to classify.
 In the Shaojiang dialects, spoken in the northwestern Fujian counties of Shaowu and Jiangle, the reflexes of Middle Chinese voiced stops are uniformly aspirated, as in Gan and Hakka, leading some workers to assign them to one of these groups.
 Pan et al. described them as intermediate between Min and Hakka.
 However, Norman showed that their tonal development could only be explained in terms of the same two classes of voiced initial assumed for Min dialects.
 He suggested that they were inland Min dialects that had been subject to heavy Gan or Hakka influence.
 Norman's student David Prager Branner argued that the varieties of Longyan and the township of Wan'an, in the southwestern part of the province, were coastal Min varieties, but outside of the three subgroups identified by Pan.

 Initials

 In a series of papers from 1973, Jerry Norman sought to reconstruct the initial consonants of Proto-Min by applying the comparative method to pronunciations in modern Min varieties.
-For this purpose, rather than the traditional approach of soliciting readings of character lists, he focussed on everyday vocabulary and excluded words of literary origin.
+For this purpose, rather than the traditional approach of soliciting readings of character lists, he focused on everyday vocabulary and excluded words of literary origin.